thu-ml/Zhusuan-Jittor/docs/tutorials/vae.rst

 .. note::

-    In this variational autoencoder, the model parameter is the network weights, in other words, it's the Tensorflow Variables created in the ``fully_connected`` layers.
+    In this variational autoencoder, the model parameter is the network weights, in other words, it's the Jittor Vars created in the ``fully_connected`` layers.

 However, the model we defined has not only the observation (:math:`x`) but